Package holidays and linked travel arrangements

 - Car rental

-Customised packages (sometimes called dynamic packages) is where you choose the different parts of your holiday – therefore, it is not a ready-made holiday.
+a customised package (sometimes called a dynamic packages) is where you choose the different parts of your holiday – therefore, it is not a ready-made holiday.
 You buy the customised package online through a website, or offline from a travel agent or call centre.
 All the parts you buy must relate to the same trip or holiday.

 A customised package must include either: